 Veggie Cup Appetizers – perfect for parties and after school snacks for the kids!
 This mess free concoction is great for so many occasions!

 Who here loves VEGGIES!?
 My family does!!
-During a time when there are so many sweets and treats to fill your bellies with, it’s always important to make sure you have a good balance of food, which is why I always have several vegetables on hand for side dishes, and even appetizers like this one!
+It’s always important to make sure you have a good balance of food, which is why I always have several vegetables on hand for side dishes, and even appetizers like this one!

 Yes, it’s true that I love to have loads of great recipes for meals and parties, but I ALWAYS make sure that there is at least one vegetable served with all of these since they taste so good (and are so good for you)!!
 I especially do this for all the parties, get togethers and functions there are during the holidays.